Forthing T5

-The Forthing T5 is a compact CUV produced by Dongfeng Liuzhou Motor under the Forthing or originally Dongfeng Fengxing sub-brand.
-A larger 7-seater mid-size crossover variant called the Forthing T5L is also offered from the 2019 model year.
+The Forthing T5 is a compact crossover SUV produced by Forthing or originally Dongfeng Fengxing sub-brand.
+A larger 7-seater mid-size crossover SUV variant called the Forthing T5L is also offered from the 2019 model year.

 Overview

-The Forthing T5 was launched as a compact Crossover sport utility vehicle under the Fengxing or Forthing brand of Dongfeng Motor Group for China, it officially debuted as a prototype during the 2018 Beijing Auto Show in April 2018, with the production version fitting the National Standard V Emission standard of China available from Q3 2018.
+The Forthing T5 was launched as a compact crossover SUV under the Fengxing or Forthing brand of Dongfeng Motor Group for China, it officially debuted as a prototype during the 2018 Beijing Auto Show in April 2018, with the production version complying the National Standard V Emission standard of China available from Q3 2018.

 The updated English name of the original Fengxing brand was also launched with the Dongfeng Fengxing T5 which is "Forthing", with the name labeled on the tailgate of the T5.

-Power of the Forthing T5 comes from a 1.6 liter turbo engine producing 204 hp and 280 Nm of torque.
+The Forthing T5's powertrain comes from a 1.6 liter turbo engine producing 204 hp and 280 Nm of torque.
 Prices ranges from 84,900 yuan to 135,900 yuan.

 2019 facelift (National Standard VI)

-A facelift of the Forthing T5 fitting the National Standard VI emission standard of China was revealed at the 2019 Shanghai Auto Show featuring a slightly restyled front fascia which looks like current Renault lineup's design language.
+A facelift of the Forthing T5 complying with the National Standard VI emission standard of China was revealed at the 2019 Shanghai Auto Show featuring a slightly restyled front fascia which looks like current Renault lineup's design language.

 The 2019 facelifted T5 is equipped with a 1.5 liter turbo engine producing 150 hp and 210 Nm and a 1.6-litre turbo diesel engine producing 204 hp.

 The 1.5 liter turbo version is available with either a 6-speed manual gearbox or a CVT, while the 1.6 liter turbo diesel version is only available with a 7-speed DCT.